medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 While this is a specific example for cAdvisor, these same steps will be taken to extend Watchdog for other metrics:

-1. CHT Watchdog: Adding a new scrape config
+1. CHT Watchdog: Adding new scrape and compose configs
 2. CHT Watchdog: Restart the Prometheus and Grafana server to include the new scrape config mounts
 3. CHT Core: Create both cAdvisor and Caddy Docker Compose files
 4. CHT Core: Start the Caddy and a cAdvisor containers along with the CHT Core
 5. CHT Watchdog: Importing an exising cAdvisor dashboard from `grafana.com`

-After completing these steps, we now have Docker metrics we can alert on.
+After completing these steps, we now have Docker metrics we can alert on:

+[![Screenshot of Grafana Dashboard showing data from Prometheus](cadvisor.screenshot.png)](cadvisor.screenshot.png)

 Read on below on how to set this up!

-[![Screenshot of Grafana Dashboard showing data from Prometheus](cadvisor.screenshot.png)](cadvisor.screenshot.png)

 ## Additional Configuration files